-Location has been shown to be an effective cue for computational systems that attempt to separate individual talkers in noisy environments using only two microphones [18] [19].
+Location has been shown to be an effective cue for computational systems that attempt to separate individual talkers in noisy environments using only two microphones [23], [24].
 The binaural cues of interaural time differences (ITD) and interaural intensity differences (IID) are strongly correlated with the source locations in time-frequency (T-F) regions dominated by only one source.
 Hence, with accurate locations, the binaural cues can be used to segregate the original signals.
 However, in a realistic environment source motion and head movement have to be considered and location estimates may have to be updated every frame of data.

-In this paper, we study the tracking of multiple speakers based on the binaural response of a KEMAR dummy head that accurately simulates the filtering process of the head, torso and external ear [20].
+In this paper, we study the tracking of multiple speakers based on the binaural response of a KEMAR dummy head that accurately simulates the filtering process of the head, torso, and external ear [25].
 We propose a novel HMM framework where the change in the number of active tracks is modeled probabilistically.
 Specifically, the target space is modeled as a set of subspaces with jump probabilities between them.
 Each subspace models the tracking of a subset of possible active sources.
-Hence, unlike previous methods, the detection of tracks in the HMM is fully automatic and does not require heuristic rules for track initialization and termination.
-Our approach extends an HMM-based model for multi-pitch tracking proposed by Wu et al. [21] [22].
-Due to the sparsity of speech signal distribution in a two-dimensional (2-D) T-F representation [23], while some T-F units in a mixture signal respond to overlapping multiple sources, others are dominated by only one source and thus provide reliable information for localization.
-In this paper, the T-F decomposition is obtained at the output of an auditory filterbank; the output of each filter channel is divided in 20-ms sections with 10-ms overlap that correspond to T-F units.
+Hence, unlike most previous methods, the detection of tracks in the HMM is fully automatic and does not require heuristic rules for track initialization and termination.
+Our approach extends an HMM-based model for multipitch tracking proposed by Wu et al. [26], [27].
+This approach resembles the HMM tracking system proposed in [11].
+The system in [11] is, however, tracking a mixed track whereas our system aims at producing continuous tracks for each active source separately.
+Due to the sparsity of speech signal distribution in a 2-D T-F representation [28], some T-F units in a mixture signal are dominated by only one source and thus provide reliable information for localization.
+In this paper, the T-F decomposition is obtained at the output of an auditory filterbank; the output of each filter channel is divided in overlapping time sections that correspond to T-F units.
 Because the binaural cues are strongly correlated with source locations in the regions dominated by a single source, peaky statistical distributions characterize the observations in the reliable frequency channels.
-Hence, we propose to use a channel selection mechanism to determine the reliable channels followed by a statistical integration of these channels in order to obtain the likelihood function for different target subspaces.
+Hence, for a given time frame, we propose to use a channel selection mechanism to determine the reliable channels followed by a statistical integration of these channels in order to obtain the likelihood function for different target subspaces.
+A statistical approach to binaural cue integration for sound localization has been proposed in [29].
+Due to subband analysis, such binaural approaches have strong potential for multisource localization.
+By comparison, standard beamforming-based delay-of-arrival estimators such as variations of the MUSIC and ESPRIT algorithms require that the number of sources is fewer than the number of microphones.